 There are also «studieturer» (field trips).
 Each class has trips that they take during the school year.
 For example the Africa course will take trips to Africa or the Theater course will attend a musical in London.

 The Norwegian course will travel many times all over Norway and Scandinavia.
 We will experience more parts of Norway than the average Norwegian ever has, including: the famous mountains and the fjords, western Norway with Prekestolen and an oil museum, southern Norway with cabin life by the water with wake-boarding and water skiing, northern Norway with it’s aurora Borealis (northern lights) and big sea fishing in Lofoten, just to mention a few of the highlights.
 We also visit Sweden and Denmark.

 If that isn’t enough for you then there is plenty to do in Elverum even though it’s a small town.
 There is a bowling alley, movie theatre/culture center, two shopping centers, café’s, gym hall, and more.
 Elverums bus station is also a connection to other near cities.
 Trysil, one of Norway’s largest and finest ski resorts, is an hour away.
 Forty minutes in the other direction is Hamar, a larger town than Elverum, and two hours away is Oslo, the capital.

 The academic year and holidays

 Once accepted, students will have to obtain a VISA if necessary and a residence permit from the Norwegian Embassy.
 More information and instructions will be provided via mail.
-Unfortunately Elverum Folkehøgskole does not offer scholarships, but it is possible to apply for a scholarship here.
+Unfortunately Elverum Folkehøgskole does not offer scholarships.

 The tuition includes room, food, school materials, field trips and books.